mahmoud/lithoxyl/docs/action.rst

 .. note::

-   If a record is manually set to complete with :meth:`~Record.success()` or :meth:`~Record.failure()`, and an unexpected exception occurs, the Record will end with the *exception* status.
+   If a action is manually set to complete with :meth:`~Action.success()` or :meth:`~Action.failure()`, and an unexpected exception occurs, the Action will end with the *exception* status.

-Record API
+Action API
 ----------

-Records are usually constructed through Loggers, but it can help to know the underlying API and see the obvious parallels.
+Actions are usually constructed through Loggers, but it can help to know the underlying API and see the obvious parallels.

-.. autoclass:: lithoxyl.record.Record
+.. autoclass:: lithoxyl.action.Action
    :members:

 .. _concurrency:

-Record concurrency
+Action concurrency
 ------------------

 TODO